usdot-fhwa-stol/carma-streets/README.md

                         list of topics to grab data from --timeout TIMEOUT     timeout for receiving messages on a topic, default is 5 seconds --zip ZIP             bool flag.
 When set to true, folder is compressed into a zip file.
+  --container_names CONTAINER_NAMES [CONTAINER_NAMES ...]
+                        list of kafka containers to grab data from
 ```
 ### Collection Service Logs
 This script collects all **CARMA Streets** service log files, adds them to a zip file.